AbayomiBello-Data/Credit-card-eligibility/README.md

 - Docker installed
 - Access to a terminal/command line interface
 - GitHub account (for CI/CD using GitHub Actions)
-- Azure account (if deploying to Azure Web App)

 ## Installation